DevComPsy/MetaController/README.md

 # Potential Pathomechanisms

-1. One potential pathomechanism could be that the meta-confidence process goes awry.
+1. One potential pathomechanism could be that the process forming meta-confidence goes awry.
 This can easily be simulated by assigning a complexity cost that is too high.
 Simulation: Increase the free parameter "settings.complexity_cost" in RUN_mc_b.m to see the effect.

 2. Alternatively, the meta-controller could be broken so that it does not select the correct system (ignoring meta-confidence).